-Slow cooker eggplant casserole is an easy and great recipe made with fresh eggplant, portabella mushrooms, sauce and lots of cheese.
-This vegetarian dish is a perfect dinner that works as both main dish and side course and will quickly become a fan favorite!
+Slow cooker eggplant casserole is an easy and great recipe made with fresh eggplant, portabella mushrooms, sauce, and lots of cheese.
+This vegetarian dish is a perfect dinner that works as both a main dish and side course.

-What do you call layered slow cooker recipes with lots of cheese (but no cottage cheese or ricotta), eggplant (sliced round, not long and noodle shaped), portabella mushrooms and sauce?
-Its not a slow cooker eggplant lasagna or eggplant parmesan recipe, it’s sort of a casserole - or eggplant bake.
+What do you call layered slow cooker recipes with lots of cheese, eggplant, portabella mushrooms, and sauce?
+It's not a slow cooker eggplant lasagna or eggplant parmesan recipe, it’s sort of a casserole - or eggplant bake.
 Whatever it is, I call it a DELICIOUS recipe!

 To make this amazing crockpot eggplant recipe you will need:

 - Eggplant - Two medium or possibly one large eggplant should suffice, depending on the size and shape of your slow cooker.
 The fresher the better - freshness is what makes this one of the best eggplant recipes.

 - Portabella mushroom caps - The exact quantity will depend on the size and shape of your slow cooker and your mushrooms.

 - Grated Parmesan Cheese - freshly grated parm always tastes best, when possible